AlcateiaStudio/Roblox-Training/README.md

 - Type `wally install`: This will install the project dependencies in `wally.toml`.
 These are packages that this project uses.

+If commands like `wally` do not appear for you, confirm that the necessary commands were added to your system's environment PATH.

 #### Lune Commands and Rojo

 Now, you are finally ready to use `Rojo` to sync with Roblox.
-You may type `Cntrl + Shift + P` and type Rojo to find its commands, or you may call the Lune script.
-Using Lune is the recommended path for this project in particular because it is already set up to work with multiple places.
-It also makes sure to update `sourcemap.json` whenever a new file changes, which is crucial for linting and autocompletion.
+You may type `Cntrl + Shift + P` and type Rojo to find its commands, or you may call our Lune script.
+Using Lune is recommended because it sets up all the necessary systems that the project uses.

+- First type `lune setup`.
+This will set up lune for this project.
-- Type `lune run scripts/setup`.
-Then type the command you want.
+- Then type `lune run setup`.
+This initializes our ProjectManager script.
+You may now type the command you want.
 To start syncing with Rojo, choose 1, then type the name of the world you want to sync to.

 Now, whenever you save a script, the rojo sourcemap will be updated and Rojo will keep your changes synced with studio.

-You may stop Lune with `Cntrl + C`.
+You may stop this Lune command by typing Enter.
+If that does not work, `Cntrl + C`.

 #### When Connecting to Roblox Studio